umbrellio/table_sync/docs/publishing/configuration.md

 - `TableSync.headers_callable` is a callable that adds RabbitMQ headers which can be used in routing.
 It receives object class and published attributes or `#attributes_for_headers` (if defined).

-One possible way of using it is defininga  headers exchange and routing rules based on key-value pairs (which correspond to sent headers).
+One possible way of using it is defining a headers exchange and routing rules based on key-value pairs (which correspond to sent headers).

 Example: